AzuraCast/azuracast.com/docs/install.md

 sudo ./update.sh
 ```

-## Installing on DigitalOcean

-Our friends at DigitalOcean offer fast, affordable, scalable hosting that is perfect for services like AzuraCast.
-Thanks to their support for custom installation metadata, you can spin up a new droplet and have a running AzuraCast instance without leaving your browser.
-Check out our [detailed DigitalOcean installation guide](/install_do.html) for instructions.

 ## Post-Installation Setup

 Once installation is complete, you should immediately visit your server's public web address.
 This may be the IP of the server, a domain name (if you've registered one and pointed it at the server), or `localhost` if you're running AzuraCast on your personal computer.